JosHahnB/reading-notes/README.md

-# Hi, my name is Josh and I am going to tell you about what I believe constitutes a growth mindset.
+# Hi, my name is Josh learning to code while I work as an office administrator.